The Preparatory School curriculum is designed to enable children to journey confidently on the road to becoming effective learners for life.

 Reaching beyond the classroom, an extensive programme of topic-based field trips complement the curriculum.

-Exposure to different learning elements both in and outside the classroom better develops an individual’s gifts, talents and intelligences enriching personal growth and independence:
+Exposure to different learning elements both in and outside the classroom better develops an individual’s gifts, talents and intelligence enriching personal growth and independence:

 Ask not how intelligent is the child, but how is the child intelligent?